How to Withdraw From a Class

 How to Withdraw

 To withdraw from a class, you'll need to do the following:

 Fill out a Class Withdrawal Form, which you can print from the "Records and Registration Overview" page of our website.
 (You can find this page by using the "Search" function in the upper right corner of any page to search for "Records and Registration Overview.")
 You can also have the Class Withdrawal Form emailed to you by sending a request to firstname.lastname@example.org, or you can pick up the form from the Information Desk in the Bailey Student Services Building.

 Submit the form to either the Information Desk at the Bailey Student Services Building or the Madison Site Office.
 This must be done in person.
-The person processing the form will give you a receipt confirming your withdrawal.
-You should keep this receipt for your records in case any disputes about your status arise in the future.
+The person processing the form will send you an email confirming your withdrawal.
+You should keep this confirmation for your records in case any disputes about your status arise in the future.

-Late withdrawal due to a medical problem will require a letter from a doctor addressed to Aaron Richman, Registrar.
-Requests for an exception to the withdrawal deadline can be sent to Aaron Richman at email@example.com.
+Late withdrawal due to a medical problem will require a letter from a doctor addressed to the Registrar or other supporting documentation.
+Requests for an exception to the withdrawal deadline can be sent to the Registrar's Office at firstname.lastname@example.org.